Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-The most recent survey by the Substance Abuse and Mental Health Services Administration reveals more than 70 million Americans ages 12 and older said they used illegal drugs in 2023.
+The most recent survey by the Substance Abuse and Mental Health Services Administration reveals more than 70 million Americans ages 12 and older said they used illegal drugs in 2022.
 Millions more misused prescription medications.
 The stats about alcohol — the most popular drug in the U.S. — are even more stark.
-About 134.7 million Americans 12 or older said they had alcohol in the past month.
-About 45.6 percent of them were binge drinkers.
+Nearly half of all Americans 12 and older said they had alcohol in the past month.
+About 22% of them are binge drinkers.

 The numbers reflect a sobering fact: Addiction affects people of all ages, races and socioeconomic backgrounds.